Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/using-placeholders.md

 ### Placeholder component

-Within JSS Next.js applications the most common ways to work with placeholders is using the Placeholder component.
+Within Next.js applications the most common ways to work with placeholders is using the Placeholder component.
 There are several ways to use placeholders within you applications you can read more [here](https://doc.sitecore.com/xmc/en/developers/jss/latest/jss-xmc/working-with-placeholders-in-a-jss-next-js-app.html).

 ```typescript
 import { Placeholder } from '@sitecore-jss/sitecore-jss-nextjs';